What is Cyber Polygon?

 How to become a participant?

-What is the limit to the size of the team?
+What is the team size limit?

-Number of specialists in a team is not limited.
+The number of specialists in a team is not limited.

 What kind of specialists are good for the team?